 I imagine that the people reading this post are mostly all still my Instagram friends, and over the past week you read about my book journey.
 When I started typing on Monday I thought it would be a three-day affair, but the more I wrote, the more I realized how much had actually happened to get me to this place.
 And three days somehow turned into six.
 And while my followers were probably “done” with the story by Thursday, I had to keep on writing until I reached the end.
 No matter how many days it took.

 I Like to Think So

 But as I wrote it was interesting and enormously comforting to acknowledge all of the pieces and people that came together to nurture this book baby of mine.
 How one step led to another and still another.
 How God and Guru held my hand and guided me through the whole process.
 I asked, “But why?” in one of my posts, and I think it might have a lot to do with that one person I could potentially touch.
 Because isn’t “potentially” far, far better than nothing?
 I like to think so.

-So, without further chit-chat, I’m here to let you know that the book is in the shop and available for purchase.
-I only printed 15 copies to start, so if you’re signed up for this blog and you’re interested in reading, you’ve got first dibs.
+So, without further ado, my book is in the shop and available for purchase.
+I only printed 15 copies to start, so if you’re signed up for this blog, you’ve got first dibs.
 Just my way of saying thanks.

-(For those of you not on Instagram, but interested in the story of my story, you can scroll down to the bottom of the home page until you find the Instagram button.
-Click on that and it’ll take you to my IG page where you’ll find rows and rows of pictures.
-Find the photo of the hand holding the container of lotion (two posts before the full moon) and click on that for Part 1.
+(For those of you not on Instagram, but interested in the story of my story, you can find me here on Instagram.
+Find the photo of the hand holding the container of lotion and click on that for Part 1.
 Each picture following will lead you to successive parts, of which there are 6 in all.
 You don’t need an account to read, just to comment.)